PatrickWitmer/tips-and-tricks/README.md

-# tips-and-tricks
-Tips and Tricks
+# Tips and Tricks and Resources

 Change the volume of bandcamp in the dev tools console, via the DOM: